Cisco Talos details exceptionally dangerous DNS hijacking attack

 In a separate DNSpionage campaign, the attackers used the same IP address to redirect the DNS of legitimate .gov and private company domains.
 During each DNS compromise, the actor carefully generated Let's Encrypt certificates for the redirected domains.
 These certificates provide X.509 certificates for Transport Layer Security (TLS) free of charge to the user, Talos said.

 The Sea Turtle campaign gained initial access either by exploiting known vulnerabilities or by sending spear-phishing emails.
-Talos said it believes the attackers have exploited multiple known common vulnerabilities and exposures (CVEs) to either gain initial access or to move laterally within an affected organization.
+Talos said it believes the attackers have exploited multiple known common vulnerabilities and exposures (CVEs) to either gain initial access or to move laterally within an affected organisation.
 Talos research further shows the following known exploits of Sea Turtle include:

 - CVE-2009-1151: PHP code injection vulnerability affecting phpMyAdmin